 This is the final stage of appeal.

-Council for MII will appoint two Practitioner Members from Council and one member of the Accreditation Policy Committee to the Appeals Board.
+Council for MII will appoint two Advanced Members from Council and one member of the Accreditation Policy Committee to the Appeals Board.
 One of these members will be appointed chairperson.
 The Appeals Board will consider the appeal on the grounds on which it is based.
 All assessment evidence related to the appeal will be made available to the Board.
 The Board may consult with internal and external assessors as appropriate.